The Ultimate 10-Day Colombia Itinerary

 Colombia is an interesting country with beautiful nature, lush rainforests, stunning coastline, and exciting cities.
 Spend time hiking Cocora Valley, a valley near Salento with the tallest palm trees in the world.
-Explore La Candelaria and visit the Gold Museum in the country’s capital, Bogota.
+Explore La Candelaria and visit the Gold Museum in the country’s capital, Bogotá.
 Catch a ride over the city of Medellin on the cable cars.
 Visit the coastal city of Cartagena where you can walk around the colorful old city or spend time relaxing on the beach.
-Follow this 10 day Colombia itinerary for the best things to do and see in Colombia in just 10 days.
+Continue reading this 10-day Colombia itinerary for the best things to do and see in Colombia.

 How to Get to Colombia

-Many airlines fly to Colombia, with the cheapest flights typically to the major cities of Bogota, Medellin, and Cartagena.
+Many airlines fly to Colombia, with the cheapest flights typically to the major cities of Bogotá, Medellin, and Cartagena.
 From the US you can easily get to Colombia with JetBlue, Delta, American and United.
 If you are planning to go to Colombia, start looking for flights early and wait until you can find a good flight deal.
-We flew to Bogota from Phoenix for $440 with JetBlue.
-From the east coast you can often find flights to Colombia in the $300s.
-I recommend searching with google flights so you can easily find the cheapest dates and cities in Colombia to fly into.
-Checkout our article on how to find cheap flights for more information.
+We flew to Bogotá from Phoenix for $440 with JetBlue with a deal Going notified us about.
+Sign up for Going to get flight deals to Colombia delivered to your email.

 How to Travel Around Colombia